 The self-training comprises a set of tutorials you will read, and some programming lessons interleaved at the correct locations.

 The self_training set of tutorials is available in a ZIP file, here, and as individual documents, here.
-There are 28 tutorials listed, although the last two discuss future capabilities so could be ignored.
-There are also 18 "extra" tutorials, covering a variety of topics.
+There are 32 primary tutorials listed.
+There are also 10 additional tutorials (A1 through A10) covering a variety of topics.
 None of these are needed for the self-training exercise, but some could be useful nevertheless (especially the one titled lunar-earth_pck-fk, if you intend to work with the moon or the earth).

 The suggested agenda may not be the best for you, especially if you are new to SPICE.
 Please read